 Within 20 minutes walk of the Dunedin Public Art Gallery you will find at least 20 galleries including contemporary jewellery, ceramics and visual art.
 As you head from the Octagon down Lower Stuart Street look out for Lure, Gallery De Novo, Stuart St Ceramics, Koru Gallery and just around the corner on Castle Street is Inge Doesburg Gallery.
 Dunedin Railway Station is home to the Otago Art Society.
 The Artist’s Room, Milford Galleries, Brett McDowell Gallery and the avant-garde Blue Oyster space are nearby on Dowling Street.
 Mint, Rear Window, Guild and Quadrant Gallery are on Moray Place and Moray Gallery is on Princes Street opposite the Community Gallery and Dunedin Fringe Festival offices.
 Rob Piggot Gallery on Jetty Street is Dunedin's most recent gallery.

-Within 20 minutes drive of the Public Art Gallery you can visit Gallery on Blueskin and Roadside Attraction in Waitati; or Manu Berry and Philip Maxwell Galleries in Port Chalmers; or Bellamys Gallery and Shanley Studio in Macandrew Bay.
+Within 20 minutes drive of the Public Art Gallery you can visit Gallery on Blueskin and Roadside Attraction in Waitati; or Philip Maxwell Galleries in Port Chalmers; or Manu Berry, Pauline Bellamy, John Bellamy and Miranda Bellamy at Bellamys Gallery and Shanley Studio in Macandrew Bay.

 Olveston Historic Home located on Royal Terrace has one of the largest collection of New Zealand and International art on permanent display in the city.